Homotopy categories of unbounded complexes of projective modules: Introduction

 We define $\uK$ to be the factor category $\K / \F$ and call it the stable category.
 Then we are able to define the syzygy functor $\Omega$ and the cosyzygy functor $\Sigma$ on $\uK$, and as a result we have an adjoint pair $(\Sigma, \Omega)$ of functors (Theorem \ref{adjoint}).
 Thus there is a natural counit morphism $\pi _X ^n : \Sigma ^{n}\Omega ^n X \to X$ for any positive integer $n$ and for any complex $X$.
 In terms of syzygy functors, we can characterize the *torsion-free property for X as the counit morphism $\pi_X^1$ is an isomorphism in $\uK$ (Theorem \ref{torsion-free2}).
 We develop in \S 8 some new idea to construct complexes by successive use of mapping cone constructions, which we shall call the contraction.
 See Theorem and Definition \ref{theorem/definition}.

 Now taking the mapping cones of the counit morphisms in $\K$, we have triangles of the form

 by which we define the complexes $\Delta^{(n, 0)} (X)$ for $X$.
 Then we shall show that all such complexes $\Delta^{(n, 0)} (X)$ have a finite $\F$-resolution of length at most $n-1$.
-See Theorem \ref{Delta has finite res} for more precise statement, which is one of the key theorem in order to prove Theorem \ref{1}.
-After observing these facts, we prove in Theorem \ref{main lemma to prove theorem} that any syzygy complex $\Omega ^r X$ is *torsion-free if $H(X^*)=0$.
-This is the second key theorem to prove Theorem \ref{1}.
+See Theorem \ref{Delta has finite res} for more precise statement, which is one of the key results in order to prove Theorem \ref{1}.
+After observing these facts, we prove in {Lemma} \ref{main lemma to prove theorem} that any syzygy complex $\Omega ^r X$ is *torsion-free if $H(X^*)=0$.
+This is the second key result to prove Theorem \ref{1}.
 As a consequence of this theorem, we are eventually able to prove the main theorem \ref{1} in \S 11.

 The following are the corollaries that are proved straightforwardly from Theorem \ref{1}, and each one is proved in the last section of this paper.

 \begin{corollary} Assume that the ring $R$ is a generically Gorenstein ring.
 Let $f : X \to Y$ be a chain homomorphism between complexes of finitely generated projective modules over $R$.
 Then, $f$ is a quasi-isomorphism if and only if the $R$-dual $f^* : Y^* \to X^*$ is a quasi-isomorphism. \end{corollary}